-The legend of the Baptism of the Angels, as told by Monique Marie François, was relayed to me by my cousin, Françoise Cordier and is woven into the backbone of the novel, FROM THE DROP OF HEAVEN.
+The legend of the Good Stones / The Baptism of the Angels, as told by Monique Marie François, was translated for me by my cousin, Françoise Cordier and is woven into the backbone of the novel, FROM THE DROP OF HEAVEN.

 The Legend of the Baptism of the Angels